Our Business Ambassadors

 My interest in getting involved with Scottish Autism arises from the help that they provide for my cousin’s son.
 I’m grateful for the help provided to their family and recognise that this valuable work must continue and thrive to help others that so badly need assistance.

 Gerry is an experienced Technology Consultant with a background working in various IT management roles across the manufacturing industry.
 In 2005, he began his professional career working as an IT engineer for Albanet.
-He then went on to working 11 years at BCF Technology and later, 3 years at Peak Scientific.
+He then went on to working 11 years at BCF Technology and later, Peak Scientific and Waterstons.

-Most recently, Gerry has taken up the post as Technology Consultant at Waterstons and hopes to work many years building his networks across the organisation.
+Most recently, Gerry has taken up the post as Group IT Manager at CCL Logistics and Technology and hopes to work many years building his networks across the organisation.

 My 5 year old daughter Hannah is autistic.
 Earlier this year she started Primary 1 at Craigmarloch School, Port Glasgow.
 Having witnessed first-hand the positive impact that being in such an encouraging and supportive environment has had on her, with staff that understand her needs has made me determined to try and improve the world for all autistic children, ensuring that autistic people are always considered and included.
 Simply put, I hope to raise awareness across my business network with my activity with Scottish Autism.